 Color Efex Pro 4 also contains Nik’s premier U Point technology that gives you pinpoint control over what you want to do to your image and where exactly you want to do it.
 No longer are you limited to working with global changes and masking to accomplish your goals.
 Rather, now you can precisely control specific areas of your image with a couple of clicks of your mouse.

 The other great feature of Color Efex 4 is the ability, to stack filter effects and then to save them as recipes.
 The software comes with a selection of preset recipes and over time I have created a number of my own.
 If I’m trying to create a series of images with a particular look, I’ll use a recipe as a starting point for each image in the series.

-On the first attempt at this panorama I used my own previously saved recipe “super cross pop” bringing together dark contrasts, cross processing, detail enhancement and vignette filters for a stormy, contrasty, noisy and dramatic look.
-This time I went for subtler effect, bumping up colour contrast to emphasise those wet colours, while keeping overall contrast low so as not to wipe out the softness and transparency of the clouds and rain.
-Finally, in Photoshop I brushed in some contrast to the ridge in the foreground to make it stand forward and make it appear more three dimensional.
+On the first attempt at this panorama, I used my own previously saved recipe “super cross pop” bringing together dark contrasts, cross processing, detail enhancement and vignette filters for a stormy, contrasty, noisy and dramatic look.
+This time I went for a subtler effect, bumping up colour contrast to emphasise those wet colours, while keeping overall contrast low so as not to wipe out the softness and transparency of the clouds and rain.
+Finally, in Photoshop I brushed in some contrast to the ridge in the foreground to make it stand forward and make it appear more three-dimensional.
 Oh, and I removed the fence on the left of the image, that really was a distraction from the composition.

 I love both of the images I created, but I believe true artistry is having a vision and being able to realise it in your processing.
-The second image is much closer my vision of the mountains that day
+The second image is much closer to my vision of the mountains that day

 I plan to post more about the impressions and the process involved in creating my images.
 Please let me know if you have questions or suggestions and whether this was interesting and/or helpful for you.
 I would love to hear from you.